-For unhappy customers you can use this question to kick start a process to reverse their perceptions but for happy customers it is often a sales opportunity.
+For unhappy customers you can use this question to kick start a process to reverse their perceptions and for happy customers it is often a sales opportunity.

-- A customer gives a high score and selects Yes: This is someone you would not have called but now you know they want you to call: bonus.
-Often there are additional sales involved in this call as well: double bonus.
+|Ticks Yes||Call them and start your react process to resolve their issue!||This is someone you would not have called but now you know they want you to call: bonus. |

 |You were not going to call them on this survey and that’s fine: no change.|

 Also this question drives automated service recovery which means you get scenario 4. as a feature.
 If you don’t have it then customers will have no easy way to ask you to contact them.